mark-kibui/Group-14_Recommendation-System/README.md

   - Enrich the data with more information about the books and even users' profiles
   - Implement a feedback loop where usres can also give feedback on the recommendations they get.

-- Jawa, Vibhu.
-2021.
-"Accelerating TF-IDF for Natural Language Processing with Dask and RAPIDS."
-RAPIDS AI. https://medium.com/rapids-ai/accelerating-tf-idf-for-natural-language-processing-with-dask-and-rapids-6f6e416429df.
-Accessed April 27, 2024.

-- Scribendi Media.
-"How to Get Reviews for Your Book on Amazon."
-Scribendi Media, Dec.
-2019.
-Image of screenshot from Amazon app with a 5-star review.
-Retrieved April 27, 2024, from https://scribemedia.com/wp-content/uploads/2019/12/How-To-Get-Reviews-For-Your-Book-On-Amazon-1024x594.jpg

 ### Contributors
 - Jacqueline Chepkwony
 - Mark Kuria